 Definitely drive along the Rhine.
 We found driving in Germany to be very relaxing compared to the US.
 If there’s a castle on the other side of the river, you’ll have a bit of difficulty crossing with a car over the Rhine as there aren’t ANY bridges between Koblenz and Wiesbaden.
 You can take a ferry with your car for about 7 euros with two people inside!

-Know that most accommodation will serve a complimentary hearty breakfast that that includes meats, yogurt, cereal, breads, and spreads.
+Know that most hotels in Rhine Valley will serve a complimentary hearty breakfast that that includes meats, yogurt, cereal, breads, and spreads.
 Regardless of budget, the cheapest food that you will find will be Doner Kabab/Turkish food.
 We had it every day although if you don’t enjoy it/can’t eat it, you’ll need to find a supermarkets to cook or buy lunch from.
-It’s better to stock up prior to coming down into the Rhine due to limited supermarkets.
+It’s better to stock up prior to coming down into the Rhine Valley region due to limited supermarkets.

 In sum, the Rhine Valley is incredibly accessible to ANYONE, not just wealthy cruisers.
 When I had read about possibly visiting this region, I was unsure if spending a weekend in Rhine valley was interesting, overrated, or affordable on my budget.
 However, a weekend away in this area is surprisingly affordable in low-season and absolutely stunning.
 You and the rest of the German tourists around you will feel like you're in on a big secret: the reason why so many people flock to Rhine Valley.
 The best part: you can appreciate the absolutely stunning beauty of this area without the crowds.

-Have you visited the Rhine or another European wine region on a budget?
+Have you visited Rhine Valley or another European wine region on a budget?
 If so, would love to hear about your cost saving tips and/or favorite wineries!

 All content and photos COPYRIGHT to Wanderlustingk.com unless otherwise noted.
 The material on this site may not be reproduced, distributed, transmitted, cached or otherwise used, except with the prior written permission of Wanderlustingk.
 ANY unauthorized use will be pursued under US Law.